pulumi/docs/pulumi-hugo/themes/default/content/learn/building-with-pulumi/_index.md

 ---
+title_tag: Building with Pulumi | Learn Pulumi
 title: "Building with Pulumi"
 layout: module
 date: 2021-09-20T08:30:13-05:00
 draft: false
 description: Learn how to use Pulumi for more complex configurations with multiple environments.
-meta_desc: Learn how to use Pulumi for more complex configurations with multiple environments.
+meta_desc: Learn how to create multiple Pulumi programs and work with them interdependently with this tutorial.
 index: 4
 meta_image: practice.png
 youll_learn: